A pair of simple Horns actions to create enlarged gap space from Team France in international play. Use with your team for similar results!

 - Kick Up.
 If the corner defender “shows chest” and helps in the driving line, Player 3 rises and the drive and kick is available.

-These simple Horns designs utilize simple ball screen concepts combined with attention to enlarged gap space.
-Together they stretch opposing defenses forcing them to guard in space.
+These simple Horns actions and designs utilize simple ball screen concepts combined with attention to enlarged gap space.
+Together, they stretch opposing defenses forcing them to guard in space.

 - Motion Weak

 - Various Set Plays

 - And Zipper SLOBs